Frequently Asked Questions

 How can I contact an Academic Advisor?

 There are four ways to contact an Academic Advisor:

-- Request a return phone call: Call 224-4321 to leave a message for an Academic Advisor.
-Response is provided within 24 hours, during regular business hours.
+Request a return phone call: Call 224-4321 to leave a message for an Academic Advisor.
+Response is provided before the end of the next business day.

 *In compliance with the Federal Educational Rights and Privacy Act (FERPA), only limited information can be provided by phone, email or online chat.

 Do I need to make an appointment to get career advice?

 Yes, you need to schedule an appointment.
 Scheduling an appointment with an advisor will provide an in-depth discussion regarding your career questions.
 You can learn about career opportunities, salary information, up-to-date data on career trends and degree or certificate requirements that can help you reach your career goals.